On the analogy between real reductive groups and Cartan motion groups. I: The Mackey-Higson bijection: Introduction

-When $G$ is a Lie group and $K$ is a closed subgroup of $G$, one can use the linear action of $K$ on the vector space $V =Lie(G)/Lie(K)$ to define a new Lie group $G_0$ $\m$ the semidirect product $K \ltimes V$.
-This group is known as the contraction of $G$ with respect to $K$, and it is famous in mathematical physics : the Poincar\'e group of special relativity admits as a contraction the Galilei group of classical inertial changes, and it is itself a contraction of the de Sitter group which appears in general relativity\footnote{See the lecture by Freeman Dyson \cite{Dyson}.}.~\\
+When $G$ is a Lie group and $K$ is a closed subgroup, one can use the linear action of $K$ on the vector space $V =\mathrm{Lie}(G)/\mathrm{Lie}(K)$ to define a new Lie group: the semidirect product $G_0=K \ltimes V$, known as the \emph{contraction of $G$ with respect to $K$}.
+The notion first arose in mathematical physics (see Segal \cite{Segal}, \.{I}n\"{o}n\"{u} and Wigner \cite{InonuWignerContractions}, Saletan \cite{Saletan} and the lecture by Dyson \cite{Dyson}): the Poincar\'e group of special relativity admits as a contraction the Galilei group of classical inertial changes, and it is itself a contraction of the de Sitter group of general relativity.

-Since the unitary irreducible representations of the Poincar\'e group are well-known to yield particle state spaces for quantum physics, it is quite natural to wonder whether there is a relationship between the representation theories of $G$ and $G_0$.
-For most Lie groups, including the Poincar\'e group, unitary representations do not behave well under the contraction : in general the parameters needed to identify representations of $G$ and $G_0$ are rather different, and this is important for physics $\m$ a consequence of the bad behaviour in the case of the Poincar\'e group is that the notion of (rest) mass has different meanings in special and Galilean relativity.~\\
+It is a classical problem to try to determine whether there is a relationship between the representation theories of $G$ and $G_0$: for instance, the unitary (irreducible) representations of the Poincar\'e group famously yield spaces of quantum states for (elementary) particles \cite{WignerPoincare}, and it is quite natural to wonder about the existence of ``nonrelativistic'' analogues in the representation theory of the Galilei group \cite{InonuWignerGalilee}.
+In many cases of physical interest, the observation that the contraction $G_0$ can be seen as the special point of a one-parameter family $(G_t)_{t \in \mathbb{R}}$ of Lie groups (where the parameter $t$ usually has some physical significance, and $G_t$ is isomorphic with $G$ for all $t \neq 0$) has led to attempts to exhibit some representations of $G_0$ as ``limiting cases'' of representations of $G$; early examples include \cite{InonuWignerGalilee}, \cite{Hermann}, \cite{Mukunda}, \cite{MickelssonNiederle}.

-In 1975 however, George Mackey - who had single-handedly developed the representation theory of semidirect products like $G_0$ in the 1950s - noticed that in the special case where $G$ is a semisimple Lie group and $K$ is a maximal compact subgroup of $G$, there is a coincidence between the parameters needed to describe rather large\footnote{In Mackey's suggestions, the meaning of ``large" here refers to the Plancherel measure on the unitary dual of $G\u{0}$} subsets of the unitary duals of $G$ and $G_0$, and some analogies in the way to build these subsets.
-In this case, $G\u{0}$ is often called the Cartan motion group of $G$ : it acts through rigid motions on the flat symmetric space $G\u{0}/K$, while $G$ is the isometry group of the negatively curved $G/K$. ~\\
+For most Lie groups, unitary representations do not behave well under the contraction.
+The parameters needed to identify an irreducible representation of $G$ are often visibly different from those determining an irreducible representation of $G_0$, and some of the differences are important for physics $-$ a consequence of the bad behaviour in the case of the Poincar\'e group is that the notion of (rest) mass has different meanings in special and Galilean relativity.